tgianko/deemon/README.md

 The whole project relies on multiple different technologies.
 Though we tried to provide a general interface to hide that fact each part needs to be addressed independently.
 First we describe installation then usage (which is the easier part).
 We use the project on Ubuntu 14.04 with gnome3 and, thus, any dependency is relative to this OS as a baseline.
-We will try to give version numbers for every tool used, though it is quite likely that other versions will work just fine, they are just intended to give a perfect system layout that is guaranteed to work.
+We try to give version numbers for every tool used, though it is quite likely that other versions work just fine, they are just intended to give a perfect system layout that is guaranteed to work.

 All scripts are based on `/bin/bash` and work with relative paths.
 If there are constant paths used please